masolimano/maneage/README-pipeline.md

 Makefiles must only contain raw Make variables (pipeline configurations).
 By raw we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
 This is because we don't want to assume any order in reading them.
-It is very important to *not* define any rule or other Make construct in any of these configuration-Makefiles.
-This will enable you to set the respective Makefiles in this directory as a prerequisite to any target that depends on their variable values.
+It is also very important to *not* define any rule, or other Make construct in any of these configuration-Makefiles.

+These conditions will enable you to set these configure-Makefiles as a prerequisite to any target that depends on their variable values.
 Therefore, if you change any of their values, all targets that depend on those values will be re-built.
+This is very convenient as your project scales up and gets more complex.

-The workhorse-Makefiles are those within the `reproduce/src/make` directory.
+The workhorse-Makefiles are those satisfying this wildcard `reproduce/src/make/*.mk'.
 They contain the details of the processing steps (Makefiles containing rules).
-But in this phase *order is important*, because the prerequisites of most rules will be the targets of other rules that will be defined prior to them (not a fixed name like `paper.pdf`).
+Therefore, in this phase *order is important*, because the prerequisites of most rules will be the targets of other rules that will be defined prior to them (not a fixed name like `paper.pdf`).
 The lower-level rules must be imported into Make before the higher-level ones.
-Hence, we can't use a simple wildcard like when we imported configuration-Makefiles above.

 All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that are to be included in the paper.
 The writing of these results into the final report/paper is managed through separate LaTeX files that only contain macros (a name given to a number/string to be used in the LaTeX source, which will be replaced when compiling it to the final PDF).
-So usually the last target in a workhorse-Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
-As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they should be a pre-requisite of that intermediate LaTeX macro file.
+So the last target in a workhorse-Makefile is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
+As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they can be a pre-requisite of that intermediate LaTeX macro file and thus be called when necessary.
 Otherwise, they will be ignored by Make.

+This pipeline also has a mode to share the build directory between several users of a Unix group (when working on large computer clusters).
+In this scenario, each user can have their own cloned pipeline source, but share the large built files between each other.
+To do this, it is necessary for all built files to give full permission to group members while not allowing any other users access to the contents.
+Therefore the `./configure` and Make steps must be called with special conditions which are managed in the `for-group` file.

 Let's see how this design is implemented.
 When the `./configure` finishes, it makes a `Makefile` in the top directory.
 This Makefile is just a symbolic link to `reproduce/src/make/top.mk`.
 Please open and inspect it as we go along here.
+The first step (un-commented line) is to import the local configuration (answers to the questions `./configure` asked you).
+They are defined in the configuration-Makefile `reproduce/config/pipeline/LOCAL.mk` which was also built by `./configure` (based on the `LOCAL.mk.in` template).

+The next non-commented set of lines define the ultimate target of the whole pipeline (`paper.pdf').
+But a sanity check is necessary for situations when the user is not careful (for example has configured the pipeline for group access but forgets to run the pipeline with `./for-group`, or the opposite).
+Therefore we use a Make conditional to define the `all` target based on the group permissions being consistent between the initial configuration and the current run.

-The first step (un-commented line) defines the ultimate target (`paper.pdf`).
-You shouldn't modify this line.
-The rule to build `paper.pdf` is in `reproduce/src/make/paper.mk` that will be imported into this top Makefile later.
+If there is a problem `all` will not depend on anything and will just print a warning to inform you of the problem.
+When the group conditions are fine, `all` will depend on `paper.pdf` (which is defined in `reproduce/src/make/paper.mk` and will be imported into this top Makefile later).

 Having defined the top target, our next step is to include all the other necessary Makefiles.
 But order matters in the importing of